adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 ## I want to make a product from my data

 Many end uses of point cloud data are not points at all - but rasters or other data products based on the points.
 We can string together more!
-In this example we'll create a DTM from the ground points we just created.
-Since we've experimentally determined good values for ground segmentation, we'll put those in the pipeline JSON:
+In this example we'll create a digital terrain model (DTM) from the ground points we just created:

 ```
-{
-  "pipeline":[
+[
     {
         "type":"readers.las",
         "filename":"APPF-farm-sample.laz"